The 5G New Radio

 Forming and steering "beams" of radio entergy

 Using more radio spectrum, if it's available, for an individual user's data

-5G includes a lot of techniques that yield higher performance, but it isn't a breakthrough.
-5G radios put bits on radio waves in much the same way as LTE radios.
-It would be accurate to say that 5G NR is an evolution of LTE radios.
+5G includes a lot of techniques, like those listed above, that yield higher performance, but that are not a breakthrough.
+5G radios put bits of data on radio waves in much the same way as LTE radios.
+It would be fair to say that 5G NR is an evolution of LTE radios.

 Digital radios have a lot of their modulation techniques in common, across mobile networks, WiFi, Bluetooth, LoRa, Sigfox, and other digital radios.
 Yet each of these radio standards has different performance characteristics in power requirements, computing requirements, range, bit-rate, and how capacity is shared among users.
 If you want to know more about how digital radios work, this page explains quadrature amplitude modulation.

-These performance characteristics are deliberate engineering choices that make a particular radio standard suited for purposes like short range wireless LANs, long-range low-speed connections for sensors, etc. The success, or lack of it, for each of these standards is a result of whether the designers of the standards got it right, and how the implementation of standards evolves as they are put in practice.
+These performance characteristics are deliberate engineering choices that make a particular radio standard suited for purposes like short range high performance wireless LANs or long-range low-speed connections for networks of sensors.
+The success, or lack of it, for each of these standards is a result of whether the designers of the standards got it right, and how the implementation of standards evolves as they are put in practice.

 In addition to increased sophistication in radio technology, 5G makes use of radio bands above 30 gigahertz, also referred to as millimeter wave bands.
 5G relies on these high frequency bands to provide very high speed links, in the gigabits per second.

-Gigabits per second sounds pretty great, but millimeter wave radio bands have limitations: radio waves in this range can't penetrate walls, or even some windows.
+Billions of bits per second sounds pretty great, but millimeter wave radio bands have limitations: radio waves in this range can't penetrate many walls, or even some windows.
 They need a line-of-sight between the sending and receiving antennas.
-They go less far when it rains.
+They go less far when it rains, or through dense foliage.
 If you use a phone case you will need to check that it is made of material that does not attenuate millimeter wave signals too much.